joaquinr-uner/harmonic_imputation/README.md

 The main functions included in this module are briefly described below.
 Refer to the functions documentation for details about input and output argument usage.

-missing_ints : Automatically detect the location and length of the missing data intervals.
+<code> missing_ints </code>: Automatically detect the location and length of the missing data intervals.

 impute : Perform initial imputation using one of the implemented method or pass-by-reference your own imputation method.
 The passed method has to respect the input-output scheme of the implemented methods.